jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 > Important: The code in this repository was written over multiple 'learning'
 > years by non-bioinformaticians.
 Quality will vary and may not be immediately
-> re-rerunable or readable - if you encounter any issues please leave
+> rer-unable or readable - if you encounter any issues please leave
 > an [issue](https://github.com/jfy133/Anthropoid_Calculus_Microbiome_Evolution/issues)
-> and we will endevour to clarify.
+> and we will endeavour to clarify.

 > We have tried to auto replace all file paths to make it relative to this
 > repository.
 This may not have been perfect, so please check the path
 > begins with `../0{1,2,4}`.
 If it does not, let us know and we will fix
 > this accordingly.

-This README section acts as **walkthrough** guidance of the order of analyses, and which R notebooks and scripts were used.
-It also includes commands where a program was intiated directly from the command line.
+This README section acts as **walk-through** guidance of the order of analyses, and which R notebooks and scripts were used.
+It also includes commands where a program was initiated directly from the command line.

 ## 2 Resources